 These summer festivals and events are listed in chronological order – pick your favorite and get ready to make your own history in Gettysburg this summer!

-Immerse yourself in Adams County’s booming hard cider industry at the second PA Cider Fest.
+Immerse yourself in Adams County’s thriving hard cider industry at the PA Cider Fest.
 Join more than 20 cider makers and hundreds of fellow cider enthusiasts for a day dedicated to Pennsylvania-produced hard cider.
 Enjoy cider tastings and workshops, live music, an artisan market and food vendors.
-Take in the breathtaking views at the venue – Hauser Estate Winery – home to one of Adams County’s very own ciders, Jack’s Hard Cider.
+Take in the breathtaking views at the venue – Jack’s Hard Cider – home to one of Adams County’s very own ciders.

 Step into the Adams County countryside for Hollabaugh Bros.
 Fruit Farm & Market’s annual Blueberry Festival.
 Embrace all things blueberry at this family event – there will be blueberry samples, blueberry pies, ice cream and baked goods, pick-your-own blueberries and fun kids’ activities.

 Adams County Irish Festival, July 20

 Whether you are of Irish descent or just love Irish culture, check out the Adams County Irish Festival.
 From music and dancing, to food and drink and gifts and merchandise, celebrate Adams County’s Irish heritage at this fun family event.